-- iTunes - Subscribe to the podcast directly through the Store
+- iTunes - Subscribe to the podcast directly through the iTunes Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

-Hosts: Ryan Shrout, Josh Walrath, Allyn Malventano
+Hosts: Ryan Shrout, Jeremy Hellstrom, Josh Walrath, Allyn Malventano

 Podcast topics of discussion:

-- Week in Reviews:
+Week in Review: